-The Commission values all stakeholders as important knowledge holders who have a right to participate in government decisions and the design and delivery of independent advice.
-The Commission's key engagement principles are based on the International Association for Public Participation Quality Assurance Standard.11 These standards guide all engagement activities and Commission staff have had cultural and ethical training to ensure that respectful Aboriginal engagement is undertaken for reviews.12
+The Commission values all stakeholders both internal and external to government as important knowledge holders who have a right to participate in government decisions and the design and delivery of independent advice.
+The Commission's key engagement principles are based on the International Association for Public Participation Quality Assurance Standard.
+These standards guide all engagement activities and Commission staff have had cultural and ethical training to ensure that respectful Aboriginal engagement is undertaken for reviews.
+The commission of the commis

-A stakeholder engagement plan is prepared for each review, taking into consideration the Commission's strategy, best practice engagement standards and available resources.
-The Commission's goals in engagement for reviews are to:13
+A tailored stakeholder approach is developed for each review, taking into consideration the Commission's strategy, best practice engagement standards and available resources.
+The Commission's goals in engagement for reviews are to:18